FAQs for the Sweet v. McMahon Settlement

 -

-If you applied for borrower defense after June 22, 2022, but before November 16, 2022 (the date of final approval of the settlement), then you are not a member of the class as defined in the settlement agreement.
-Instead, you are a “Post-Class Applicant.”
+If you applied for borrower defense after June 22, 2022, but before November 16, 2022 (the date of final approval of the settlement), then you are a “Post-Class Applicant.”

 -

 If you applied for borrower defense after November 16, 2022, then you are not affected by the Sweet settlement.
-Your application will be decided by the Department according to the applicable regulations.
+Your application will be decided by the Department of Education according to the applicable regulations.

 -